You don't need another ski jacket

-What to wear
+What to wear for skiing and snowboarding

 As for your head, the Básar Merino Wool buff and Dyngja wool blend beanie will allow you to create a nice seal for the heat rising up from your core, and provide a soft wind barrier over your ears.